 Most often, mountain towns, lakeside communities, and coastal destinations deliver more vacation rental ROI since they draw visitors year-round.
 When scouring for the right property, consider how much the location and its weather and amenities will appeal to guests.
 The more appealing a destination, the higher your earning potential can be.

-Successfully managing a vacation rental comes with a tangle of responsibilities: marketing, home repairs and maintenance, housekeeping, and even setting the best rates based on future demand, season, events, etc. The best vacation rental company will take care of every detail imaginable and actively work to protect your investment and make you a healthy profit, while saving you precious time.
+Successfully managing a vacation rental comes with a tangle of responsibilities: marketing, home repairs and maintenance, housekeeping, and even setting the best rates based on future demand, season, events, etc. The best vacation rental company will market your home across all the major sites (like Airbnb and Vrbo), take care of every detail imaginable, and actively work to protect your investment and make you a healthy profit—all while saving you precious time.

 A vacation home brings plenty of perks—and, of course, some hurdles—along with it.
 Luckily, we've done some of the research for you already!
 Check out our list of some top benefits (and most common pain points) of owning a second home.